khalid-hussain/shaheen/chap8.md

 then the advantage would be that it will give us more time to prepare and Ferdinand would also have his attention divided on two fronts."

-After meeting Abul Hassan as Badr bin Mughira was leaving the Al-Hamra Palace, a slave girl handed him a slip of paper.
+After meeting Abul Hassan, as Badr bin Mughira was leaving the Al-Hamra Palace, a slave girl handed him a slip of paper.

 When Badr bin Mughira opened the piece of paper, these words were written on